Jorge Soler Player Props: Marlins vs. Padres

 Jorge Soler At The Plate

-- Soler has 50 hits, which leads Miami hitters this season, while batting .250 with 27 extra-base hits.
+- Soler leads Miami in total hits (50) this season while batting .248 with 27 extra-base hits.

-- Among the qualifying hitters in MLB action, his batting average ranks 94th, his on-base percentage ranks 90th, and he is seventh in the league in slugging.
+- Among the qualifying hitters in MLB, he ranks 99th in batting average, 84th in on-base percentage, and 10th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.